lucagoc/yoga-14APU8-linux/README.md

 ## GPU

-Depending on your power profile the GPU will crash and freeze your entire system when trying to wake up from suspend.
-It seems that if system is using "Performance Mode" ("Maximum Performance" in BIOS), the issue will not occurred.

-Also, the GPU seems to have rare buffer issues related to power profiles (same here, using "Performance Mode" seems to have less artifacts than other modes).
+The Radeon 780M is not well supported on Linux, and there is some issues related to power profiles.
+On a fresh installation, the GPU will have some artifacts on the screen when using 90 Hz mode, and can even crash when the system tries to wake up from suspend.

+This can be bypassed by [setting the performance level to `high`](https://wiki.archlinux.org/title/AMDGPU#Screen_artifacts_and_frequency_problem) but this come with a cost in battery life.
-### Dirty script to switch power profiles
+However, you can use the `power-profiles-daemon` to switch between profiles easily.
-TODO
+I recommend you to set up a rule to switch the laptop on a `balanced` profile when the laptop wakes up from suspend.
+You will still have some artifacts on the screen when switching profiles, but at least the system will not crash on wake up.